Angie Abdilla | Trawlwoolway

 Founder & CEO | LinkedIn

 Angie Abdilla is the Founder and CEO of Old Ways, New.
 As a consultant and creative technologist, Angie works across digital product development, policy, strategy and research.
 She is a Delegate to the United Nations Permanent Forum on Indigenous Issues and a Fellow of The Ethics Centre.
 Angie is a published author on her work in Robotics and AI, teaches on Human-Technology Relationships through Futuring Studies at UTS and is currently working with Indigenous storytelling in Virtual Reality.
 Previously, she presented her work on the Ethical Digitisation of Indigenous Culture at the at the United Nations and continues to advocate for human and technology rights internationally through policy within the UN and Private sector.
 She was the Director of the Indigenous Digital Excellence (IDX) initiative at the National Centre for Indigenous Excellence and prior, was known as an acclaimed film Director for her immersive film and cross-disciplinary arts works.
-Angie continues to utilise culture and craft of storytelling as the central component to all her work.
+Angie continues to utilise culture and the craft of storytelling as the central component to all her work.

 Natalie Walker | Kuku Yalanji